 I can choose to change the thumbnail image.
 This is a good one to do as well.
-So you can either do an auto-generated image and these are stills of your video.
+You can either do an auto-generated image and these are stills of your video.
 Alternatively, you can add a custom image.

-So if you select, add image, I’ll do that again, if you select add image here, then it will allow you to choose a image from your desktop.
-So I’m going to go, let’s do that one.
+If you select, add image, I’ll do that again, if you select add image here, then it will allow you to choose a image from your desktop.
+I’m going to go, let’s do that one.

 That’s nice.
 And alternatively, you can also choose a still from the video.
 If you go to video frame, then you can– oh, what was the best still?
 You can choose a still from the video if it’s relevant to you.
 Then I’d select, Next.

 Here is where you can then schedule.
-So once again, it’s already defaulted to Publish Now, we don’t want that, so we actually want to click on Schedule, right here, schedule.
+Once again, it’s already defaulted to Publish Now, we don’t want that, so we actually want to click on Schedule, right here, schedule.